cbib/MICADo/README.md

 * (Optionnal) A TSV file describing known SNPs.

 /!\ Reads in fastq files must be oriented in accord to the reference fasta file.
-You can do it with /bin/orient_reads_in_forward_direction.py or the cutadapt tool (http://cutadapt.readthedocs.io/en/stable/index.html)
+You can do it with /bin/orient_reads_in_forward_direction.py or with the cutadapt tool (http://cutadapt.readthedocs.io/en/stable/index.html).

 ## Minimal command line example

-/!\ Make sure to copy the whole cohort fastq files in the folder data/fastq/<experiment_name>/
+/!\ Make sure to copy the whole cohort fastq files in the folder data/fastq/

 ```{bash}
 python src/MICADo.py